MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 * **Category Filter** - Use to specify which categories of communication you want to focus on.
 * **Self Links** - Turn it on to see how a group communicated with itself on the specified categories.
 * **Link Weight by Hours** or **by Count** - Select an option for how you want to see the communication flow and the links will scale accordingly.
+* **Graph tools** - Use the tools to the right of the graph to move and adjust graph elements, fit chart to view, zoom in and out, run the layout, and show a full screen version.
 * **Time Bar** - Adjust the bar to show how the communication flows over the selected time period.
-* **Play an animation** - Shows an animation of how the communication flow evolves for the selected time period.
+* **Play an animation** - Use the play, pause, and skip buttons at the bottom of the time bar to show an animation of how the communication flow evolves for the selected time period.
+* **Download** - Use to download a .csv file of the communication flow data.

 ![Communication flow by category](./images/pexp-comm-flow.png)